-- Q. Can I lead a Communion service? - A. At times when a priest or deacon is not available, an extraordinary minister can be delegated to lead a communion service.
+Q. Can I lead a Communion service?

+A. At times when a priest or deacon is not available, an extraordinary minister can be delegated to lead a communion service.
 A Communion service refers to a rite of distributing Holy Communion outside Mass, usually within a celebration of the liturgy of the Word.
 It is not the ideal and not to be considered a substitute for Mass.
-In many parts of our diocese, there is good access to daily Mass at various times.
-Communion services happen more frequently in remote areas where priests cover a larger geographical area.
+Communion services are not appropriate in the Louisville area, where Mass is available at many locations and times throughout the week.
+Communion services are occasionally needed in remote areas where priests cover a larger geographical area.
 If there is a lack of reasonable access to Mass, the communion service would at least provide access to Holy Communion, which is the fruit of the Eucharistic celebration.
 A deacon will lead a communion service if no priest is available.
 If no deacon is available, then the next choice would be an extraordinary minister of Holy Communion to be a lay leader of prayer.
 The Rite used is found in a ritual book called Holy Communion and Worship of the Eucharist Outside Mass.
 Your parish or the Office of Worship can provide you with a simple outline of a communion service if you find that you need it.